inductiva/inductiva/docs/simulators/DualSPHysics.md

 Uncompressing the outputs to u8v7p1v7wfyvvkyc0iq0s632k...
 ```

-As usual, the results are placed inside the `inductiva_output` folder, and then
+AAs usual, the results are placed in the `inductiva_output` folder, within a
-inside a folder named after the task.
-Above, we had set a variable for the
+subfolder named after the task.
+Earlier, we set a variable for the internal
-internal directory where we would place all outputs (`dirout`), and this got
+directory where all outputs would be placed (`dirout`), which was instantiated
-instatiated to `CaseTurbine_out`.
-Let's check its content:
+as `CaseTurbine_out`.
+Let’s check its contents:

 ```bash
 ls -las inductiva_output/u8v7p1v7wfyvvkyc0iq0s632k/CaseTurbine_out